MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Introduction

 Most of these works adopt the dual-flow architecture~\cite{yu2022commercemm,jin2023learning,wang2023missrec,jiang2024mrse,dai2024uniembedding}, which comprises a visual encoder and a textual encoder, to map these modalities into a shared latent space.
 However, this architecture is inherently unsuitable for modeling the many-to-one relationship typical in e-commerce scenarios, where multiple images (\eg, the stock-keeping unit (SKU) images and creative images) are associated with a shared product title.

-Inspired by the ability of MLLMs to project heterogeneous inputs into a unified embedding space~\cite{zhang2024gme,jiang2024vlm2vec,li2024llava}, e-commerce MLLMs have successfully leveraged multiple images and texts, showing a deeper understanding of products through richer multimodal information~\cite{shi2023llama,ling2024captions,peng2024ecellm,zhang2025moon}.
+Inspired by the ability of MLLMs to project heterogeneous inputs into a unified embedding space~\cite{zhang2025bridging,jiang2025vlmvec,li2024llava}, e-commerce MLLMs have successfully leveraged multiple images and texts, showing a deeper understanding of products through richer multimodal information~\cite{shi-etal-2025-llama,ling2025captions,peng2024ecellm,zhang2026moon,fu2025moon}.
 Despite these advances, existing MLLMs for product understanding still face several limitations.

-First, for the aspect of training methods, they primarily employ modality mixed training with fixed ratios over modality combinations of queries, \eg, MOON~\cite{zhang2025moon} adopts a 12:3:2 mix of image-only, text-only, and multimodal queries containing both image and text, while positives always include both modalities.
+First, regarding training methods, they primarily employ modality mixed training with fixed ratios over modality combinations of queries, \eg, MOON~\cite{zhang2026moon} adopts a 12:3:2 mix of image-only, text-only, and multimodal queries containing both image and text, while positives always include both modalities.
 However, as shown in \cref{fig:motivation}, this mixed strategy can induce \textit{modality imbalance}~\cite{zhang2024modality,fan2023pmr,chow2024unified}, leading to varying degradation on downstream tasks compared to multi-objective joint training, due to a mismatch between the fixed training mixture and the modality distribution of downstream tasks.

 Second, in terms of supervision signals, existing methods for product representation learning mostly focus on the relationships between products (inter-product) in e-commerce scenarios~\cite{chia2022contrastive,yu2022commercemm,liu2023multimodal,tiady2024merlin}, with limited explicit modeling of modality information relationships within individual products (intra-product).
 This leads to significantly reduced information utilization during training and fails to leverage the inherent semantic alignment properties of multimodal information inside individual products.